mParticle/docs/src/pages/integrations/braze/forwarding-dsr/index.md

 ## Step 4: Check Forwarding Status

-You can check distribution status in the mParticle UI or using v3 of the mParticle DSR API.
+You can check the forwarding request status in the mParticle UI or using v3 of the mParticle DSR API.

 ### Check Status With UI